slogemann1/aerozine/README.md

 # About
-This project is a server written in rust which serves resources using the gemini protocol.
+Aerozine is a server written in rust which serves resources using the gemini protocol.
 Gemini is relatively new protcol similar to some extent to gopher and acts as a secure way to transfer mainly textual data.
 Documentation and more information can be found at the http version of the [site](https://gemini.circumlunar.space/).
-This server is managed by various configuration files in json format as specified under the respective [documentation](https://github.com/slogemann1/gemini-server/blob/master/config-doc.md).
+The server is managed by various configuration files in json format as specified under the respective [documentation](https://github.com/slogemann1/aerozine/blob/master/config-doc.md).

 # Features
 - Serve any static file